rongmon/rbcodes/docs/GUIs/multispec/multispec.md

 ### Error Messages

 Watch the message box at the bottom of the screen for helpful error messages and status updates.

+### Getting Help

+Press `H` at any time to open the help dialog with keyboard shortcuts and quick reference information.